microsoftgraph/group-membership-management/README.md

 ## ARM templates and parameter files overview

 GMM leverages infrastructure as code through the use of ARM templates.
 Most of the Azure resources needed by GMM are created by the ARM templates on the `Public` repository.
 We use parameter files to pass user specific information or settings to the ARM templates.
-ARM templates and paramter files can be found within the `Infrastructure` folders of the parent project and each of the functions apps:
+ARM templates and parameter files can be found within the `Infrastructure` folders of the parent project and each of the functions apps:

     -   Documentation
     -   Infrastructure